input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0011-align-be-fe-dev-releases.md

 Our current deployment practices create instability and coordination problems:

-1. **Deployment process mismatch**: Frontend auto-deploys to `dev` on every `main` merge, but backend/gateway deploys are fully manual and controlled.
-This creates environment drift and makes it difficult to test compatible versions together.

-2. **Shared environment blocking**: The `dev` environment frequently gets blocked by specific versions (e.g., fund15) that teams want to stabilize and test, preventing other work from being deployed and tested.
+1. **Shared environment blocking**: The `dev` environment frequently gets blocked by specific versions (e.g., fund15) that teams want to stabilize and test, preventing other work from being deployed and tested.

-3. **Version traceability**: When issues occur, it's difficult to identify which version caused the problem because deployments aren't tied to explicit release tags.
+2. **Version traceability**: When issues occur, it's difficult to identify which version caused the problem because deployments aren't tied to explicit release tags.

-4. **Test environment accessibility**: Alternative test environments exist but require manual setup and training, making them not straightforward for general use.
+3. **Test environment accessibility**: Alternative test environments exist but require manual setup and training, making them not straightforward for general use.

-5. **Breaking changes in main**: Large breaking changes (like API V2) merged to `main` cause problems for both teams - backend loses ability to release from `main`, and frontend can't deploy without breaking changes.
+4. **Breaking changes in main**: Large breaking changes (like API V2) merged to `main` cause problems for both teams - backend loses ability to release from `main`, and frontend can't deploy without breaking changes.

 We agreed (Oct 13, 2025 discussion) to standardize on **releasing from tags only (not every merge)** for both BE and FE,